 Bile Duct Cancer (Cholangiocarcinoma) is treated in the Multidisciplinary Liver Tumor Clinic at the University of Michigan.
 Our clinic has been named a Blue Distinction Center for Complex and Rare Cancers as part of a national program by the Blue Cross and Blue Shield Association.
-That means we offer a comprehensive inpatient cancer care program, delivered by a multidisciplinary team with sub-specialty training and distinguished clinical expertise in treating complex and rare subtypes of cancer.
+That means we offer a comprehensive outpatient cancer care program, delivered by a multidisciplinary team with sub-specialty training and distinguished clinical expertise in treating complex and rare subtypes of cancer.

 If you have a MyUofMHealth.org account, you can log in to view upcoming or past appointments, cancel appointments up to 24 hours before your schedule time, and request a new appointment.
-You can request an appointment with your primary care physician or any providers that you have seen since August 15, 2012.

 Referring Physicians: Please contact our M-LINE service at 800-962-3555.

 Helpful ResourcesThis can be an anxious time.
 The following links are to programs which may be able to help:

 - Fertility Counseling

 - Michigan Surgical & Health Optimization Program (MSHOP)